ssullivan23/linuxHardeningScripts/linux-hardening-scripts/README.md

 3. **Ensure you have console/physical access** (in case SSH gets misconfigured)
 4. **Backup your system** before applying changes
 5. **Have a recovery plan** ready
+6. **Consider your compliance requirements** and which modules you need

 ### After Running